Azure-Samples/contoso-chat/docs/SKILLABLE.md

 ## 4. Launch GitHub Codespaces

-> [!Important] **Note:** You need a GitHub account to launch the lab with GitHub Codespaces. **We recommend using a personal account (or a secondary account not linked to your corporate profile) for this purpose**.
-You can [create a free GitHub account here](https://github.com/signup) if needed.
-The lab can be completed within the free GitHub Codespaces quota available for personal accounts.
+> [!Important] **Note:** You need a GitHub account to use with GitHub Codespaces. **We recommend using a personal account (or a secondary account not linked to your corporate profile) for this purpose**.
+You can [create a free GitHub account](https://github.com/signup) if needed.
+The free tier of GitHub Codespaces is sufficient for this lab.

-This workshop uses a specially-tagged [#msbuild-lab322](https://aka.ms/msbuild2024-lab) branch of the Contoso Chat repo.
-In this section, you will fork the repo **and uncheck the 'main only' default** to ensure your fork contains the right branch.
-You'll then launch GitHub Codespaces to get a Visual Studio Code environment in the browser, with all required depdencies pre-installed.

 * []  **01** | Switch to the GitHub tab (Tab 1) in the browser
     - Navigate to the  +++**https://aka.ms/msbuild2024-lab**+++ link
-    - Verify you are logged in (from prior step)
+    - Verify you are logged into GitHub (from prior step)

 * []  **02** | Fork the repo into your profile
-    - Click the fork button the repo
+    - Click the fork button on the repo.
-    - **Uncheck the "Copy the 'main' branch" only** to get all branches.
+    - Uncheck the _"Copy the 'main' branch" only_ to fork with all branches.
-    - Click "Create fork".
+    - Click "Create fork" and wait for process to complete.
-    - Wait for the fork to complete in your profile.
+    - **You should see** - a fork of the repo in your personal profile.

-* []  **03** | Launch the Codespace on the **#msbuild-lab322** branch/
+* []  **03** | Launch GitHub Codespaces on `msbuild2024-lab` branch
-    - In the forked repo, select _`msbuild-lab322`_ branch in dropdown
+    - Click branches dropdown - select _msbuild-lab322_ branch.
-    - Click _'Code'_ dropdown, select the `Codespaces` tab
+    - Click _Code_ dropdown - select the _Codespaces_ tab
-    - Click _"Create codespace on main"_
+    - Click "Create codespace on main"
-    - You should see - a new browser tab witg _'Setting up your codespace'_
+    - **You should see** - a new browser tab witg _'Setting up your codespace'_

-This process can take 3-4 minutes to complete.
-Once done, the tab will refresh to show an interface resembling _Visual Studio Code_ running in the browser. **Your Tab 1 will now be the GitHub Codespaces tab**. _While you wait, you can move on to the next task and return to this tab later_.
+This process takes a few minutes to complete.
+Let's keep going on the next task, and we'll check back on status later.

 ---

-🥳 **Congratulations!** <br/> Your GitHub Codespaces environment is getting ready!
+🚀 | **Next** - Let's verify Azure resources are provisioned while we wait ..

 ===